oconva/intento-starter-template/README.md

-# Intento Starter Template
+## Intento Starter Template

-This is a starter template for [Intento](https://intento.pkural.ca).
+To get up and running quickly with the [Intento](https://intento.pkural.ca) framework, you can use the Intento starter template.
+The starter template is a pre-configured project with all the necessary configurations and setup to get you started with Intento write quality and reliable code.
 It comes pre-configured with the following features:

 - **Intento**: Intento installed and configured to start serving intent recognition service endpoints.
 - **TypeScript**: TypeScript to allow you to write type-safe code efficiently.